 Rising atmospheric CO2 can cause increase in growth of woody plants (Körner and Arnone, 1992; Mohan et al., 2006); increase in water use efficiency (Avila et al., 2020; Venter et al., 2022), and decrease in photorespiration (Wujeska-Klause et al., 2019b; Avila et al., 2020).
 It has been hypothesised that elevated CO2 is a key driver in the proliferation of lianas (Schnitzer and Bongers, 2011).
 As atmospheric CO2 is predicted to rise further in the next century (Friedlingstein et al., 2022), could lead to increased liana proliferation and biomass across the globes forests.
 As lianas place intense competitive pressure on their hosts (Paul and Yavitt, 2011; Wright et al., 2015a; Tymen et al., 2016; Reis et al., 2020), increased liana pressures would further negatively influence the productivity of forests in high CO2 scenarios (van der Heijden et al., 2013, 2015).
 Increased liana pressure could then have the potential to drive forests from carbon sink to carbon source further exacerbating the current and future climate crisis.
 Thus understanding the drivers of liana proliferation is imperative for forecasting how forests will develop in higher CO2 environments.
 However there remains limited opportunity to explore this in the field.
-My thesis therefore utilised the only currently operational Free Air Carbon Enrichment (FACE) experiment (EucFACE) that has a resident population of tree canopy reaching lianas.
+My thesis therefore used the only currently operational Free Air Carbon Enrichment (FACE) experiment (EucFACE) that has a resident population of tree canopy reaching lianas.
 As the EucFACE site had been in operation for almost a decade at the outset of my study, I leveraged novel remote sensing techniques to retrospectively explore how this liana had developed and responds to elevated CO2.

 My thesis aimed: a) to determine the effects of elevated CO2 on the locally abundant liana Parsonsia straminea, and b) assess whether the response of these lianas contrast with Eucalyptus tereticornis trees in an Australian temperate sub-tropical forest.
 Within this thesis I have used a remote sensing-based methodology to further our understanding of how rising levels of atmospheric CO2 affects the colonisation and growth (chapter 3); canopy spectral response (chapter 4) and leaf spectral response (chapter 5) of an Australian liana, Parsonsia straminea and Eucalyptus tereticornis.